Book 16

 A) Answer these questions:

-8. What did the young man answer?
+8. What two benefits did the young man get from practising outdoors?

 B) Which words in the story mean the opposite of: